yhrgintoki/robotfeeding-website/content/tutorials/quickstart.md

 Give the car an initial position by clicking `2D Pose Estimate` in rviz and clicking and dragging in the main window.
 Now you can click on the small gray window and use the WSAD keys to drive the car around!

 ## Going Further
-(TODO: explain why the user needs to teletype into the docker container in order to program code for the MuSHR system.
-This second part shows you can connect to the container, but doesn't actually have you writing any code.
-Why not?
-What's the main takeaway from this section?
-I think we should say something like: you will need to use these commands frequently to do our other tutorials if you continue to use the container--as all code editing will happen within the context of a docker container.)
 Driving the car around is fun, but what if you want to program it?
-While everything else is running, in a new terminal run:
+In order to do that you must enter the container and write code like you would on a normal ROS linux system.
+The remaining tutorials that use the simulator assume you are in the container.
+To enter the container while everything else is running, run:

 {{< highlight bash >}}
 $ docker exec -it CONTAINER-ID bash